LevanSamadashvili/NFA-REGEX/README.md

 ##### Output Format
 You should output on the first line numbers: n, a, t.
 States are numbered from 0 to n - 1
-n - Number of states in resulting NFA;
+- n - Number of states in resulting NFA;
-a - Number of accepting states in resulting NFA;
+- a - Number of accepting states in resulting NFA;
-t - Number of transitions in resulting NFA;
+- t - Number of transitions in resulting NFA;

-On the second line you should output the accepting states (each is between 0 and n - 1 inclusive).
+- On the second line you should output the accepting states (each is between 0 and n - 1 inclusive).
-On the next n lines, for line i (0 <= i < n) you should output the number of transitions from state i, and transitions from state i transition is SYMBOL and STATE to where the transition goes
+- On the next n lines, for line i (0 <= i < n) you should output the number of transitions from state i, and transitions from state i transition is SYMBOL and STATE to where the transition goes

-Possible outputs for examples in input
+Possible outputs for examples in input:
 ```console
 Example 1:
 2 2 3